Boost your digital skills for work in the museum, heritage and cultural sectors.

 This course is taught at Masters level.

-You’ll be given access to the online catalogues of our Special Collections and Museums.
+You’ll be given access to the online catalogues of the remarkable University Collections.
 You’ll also have access to material from our museum staff, including policy documents.

 Your tutors